juniperonline/markdown_syntax_test/test_article.md

 );
 ```

-There are a few ways to handle and control what 'this' refers to.
+There are a few other ways to handle and control what 'this' refers to.

 ### References